zooba/PTVS-wiki/Contributing-to-PTVS.md

 * Bug fixes will generally have a short review prior to acceptance
 * Pull requests should have an associated issue or feature request

+## Licensing

-Licensing: Since the PTVS is under the Apache 2.0 license, all contributions will be made under that license as well.
+Since the PTVS is under the Apache 2.0 license, all contributions will be made under that license as well.
 Please don’t submit anything with any other licensing statements.
 If you want to make a contribution that includes code that you received under a different license, please let us know and we can figure out what to do.
 Please be sure that you have the right to make your contribution, including clearance from your employer if applicable.

+## Code of Conduct

+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

+See our full [Code of Conduct](https://github.com/Microsoft/PTVS/blob/master/CODE_OF_CONDUCT.md) for details.